Non-overlap Average Treatment Effect Bounds: Estimation and inference

 Targeted learning works by iteratively updating initial nuisance estimates $\widehat \eta$ via a fluctuation model.
 The fluctuation model and loss function are carefully chosen to target the parameter of interest such that the final nuisance estimates $\widehat \eta^*$ solve the empirical EIF estimating equation; e.g., when targeting the smooth lower bound $\smoothL(c, \gamma)$, the final estimates $\widehat \eta^*$ satisfy

-This careful iteration debiases the resulting estimator, so that it has stronger convergence guarantees than the naive plug-in estimator.
+This careful iteration debiases the resulting estimator so that it has stronger convergence guarantees than the naive plug-in estimator.
 Nuisance estimation can be combined with sample splitting and cross-fitting to avoid Donsker or other complexity conditions in the analysis \citep{chernozhukov2018double, zheng2011cross, chen2022debiased}.
-For simplicity of presentation in this section, we assume only sample splitting is used, where nuisance estimates are constructed on a separate fold of $n$ samples.
+For simplicity of presentation in this section, we assume sample splitting is used, in which nuisance estimates are constructed on a held-out fold and the debiased estimator is constructed on the remaining observations.
 However, in practice we employ cross-fitting and cycle through the folds to retain full sample efficiency.